-James Cooke, Director of Your Home Property Management: Why Health And Safety Trumps A Striped Lawn!
+James Cooke: Why Health And Safety Trumps A Striped Lawn!

-Leasehold Life is very pleased to publish a new article by James Cooke MA, Director of Your Home Property Management looking at the local conflict that arises over the need for block management health and safety versus the desire for aesthetics like landscaped gardens.
+James Cooke MA, is Director of Your Home Property Management and for this article he looks at the inherent conflict that arises over the need for health and safety versus the desire for aesthetics like landscaped gardens.

 Leaseholders want to see funds spent on those initiatives that look great, and add value to their property like landscape gardening, new communal flooring, better lighting and so on.
 They want great internal and external decorations, great cleaning, and gardening.
 They want their block to look fabulous because they know it adds value and they feel great to have friends and family visit.
 For leaseholders health and safety law comes a distant second when competing with a great looking block.

 Like leaseholders, landlords are keen to see work that adds value to their investment.
 They like to see initiatives that improve the look and feel of the place.